Radioactive waste: Fuel composition and long term radioactivity

 The use of different fuels in nuclear reactors results in different spent nuclear fuel (SNF) composition, with varying activity curves.
 The most abundant material being U-238 with other uranium isotopes, other actinides, fission products and activation products.

 Long-lived radioactive waste from the back end of the fuel cycle is especially relevant when designing a complete waste management plan for SNF.
 When looking at long-term radioactive decay, the actinides in the SNF have a significant influence due to their characteristically long half-lives.
 Depending on what a nuclear reactor is fueled with, the actinide composition in the SNF will be different.

 An example of this effect is the use of nuclear fuels with thorium.
 Th-232 is a fertile material that can undergo a neutron capture reaction and two beta minus decays, resulting in the production of fissile U-233.
 The SNF of a cycle with thorium will contain U-233.
-Its radioactive decay will strongly influence the long-term activity curve of the SNF around a million years.
+Its radioactive decay will strongly influence the long-term activity curve of the SNF for around a million years.
 A comparison of the activity associated to U-233 for three different SNF types can be seen in the figure on the top right.
 The burnt fuels are thorium with reactor-grade plutonium (RGPu), thorium with weapons-grade plutonium (WGPu), and Mixed oxide fuel (MOX, no thorium).
-For RGPu and WGPu, the initial amount of U-233 and its decay around a million years can be seen.
+For RGPu and WGPu, the initial amount of U-233 and its decay for around a million years can be seen.
 This has an effect on the total activity curve of the three fuel types.
-The initial absence of U-233 and its daughter products in the MOX fuel results in a lower activity in region 3 of the figure on the bottom right, whereas for RGPu and WGPu the curve is maintained higher due to the presence of U-233 that has not fully decayed.
+The initial absence of U-233 and its daughter products in the MOX fuel results in a lower activity in region 3 of the figure at the bottom right, whereas for RGPu and WGPu the curve is maintained higher due to the presence of U-233 that has not fully decayed.
 Nuclear reprocessing can remove the actinides from the spent fuel so they can be used or destroyed (see Long-lived fission product).